syymza/mubi-imdb-chrome-extension/README.md

 7. Click on "Load Unpacked Extension" and Select the folder which was extracted in Step 2
 8. Go to the https://www.mubi.com and enjoy your ratings

+TODO
+---

+1. Send year, to fetch the correct movie when there is more than one of them with the same title